‘Logan’ After-Credits Scene: Find Where Spoilers Of ‘Logan’ Sequel Are Hidden

 The answer is no — and yes.

 According to After Credits, a site that keeps track of which movies have a scene at the very end, Logan will buck tradition and have no after-credits scene.
-This will come as a bit of a disappointment for fans who remembered the last adult-themed stand-along X-Men movie, last year’s Deadpool.
+This will come as a bit of a disappointment for fans who remembered the last adult-themed stand-alone X-Men movie, last year’s Deadpool.
 That movie had an after-credits scene that introduced Cable as the villain for the upcoming sequel.

 But while there may not be an after-credits scene in Logan, there could still be some hints of a sequel.

-For those who may be a bit thrown off by the name, Logan is actually the third in the Wolverine trilogy (and was originally to be named Wolverine 3, according to Movie Pilot).
-So the bad news is that this appears to be Hugh Jackman’s final hurrah as the claw-wielding mutant.
+For those who may be a bit thrown off by the name, Logan is actually the third film in the Wolverine trilogy (and was originally to be named Wolverine 3, according to Movie Pilot).
+So, the bad news is that this appears to be Hugh Jackman’s final hurrah as the claw-wielding mutant.

 Jackman has spoken openly about this being his final movie as Wolverine.